 Assessment Complaint Procedure

 You are entitled to see or receive information about how the assessor prepared the assessment of your property.
-Guide to Property Assessment and Taxation in Alberta
+For more information, refer to the Guide to Property Assessment and Taxation in Alberta

 If, after reviewing your assessment with the Assessor, you still believe that your assessment or the assessment of another property is unfair or incorrect, you may file a written complaint to the Clerk of the Assessment Review Board on the Assessment Review Board Complaint Form.
 The deadline to file a Property Assessment Complaint is July 25, 2017.

 Please note the following requirements when filing your assessment complaint: